Jambo-12/ActPro/README.md

 This repository contains the experimental code for activity-driven proactive agents in smart home environments.
 The codebase consists of two main parts:

-- `Act-LLaVA`: video-based fine-grained action understanding and temporal modeling
+- `Act-LLaVA`: robotic-perspective activity captioning model for continuous streaming videos
 - `HomeActEval`: habit induction, context retrieval, proactive decision generation, and evaluation

 The overall goal is to study when and how a smart home agent should intervene according to observed activities, temporal context, household rules, and user habits.